JupiterOne/graph-zoom/docs/jupiterone.md

 - Zoom supports the Server-to-Server OAuth2 Client Credential flow.
 A Zoom pro account is optional but is highly recommended.
+- You must have the Zoom owner role to install the integration.
 - You must have permission in JupiterOne to install new integrations.

 ## Support